jasongaylord/JasonGaylord.com/pages/about.md

 <a href="https://cdn.jasongaylord.com/images/about/microsoft-building-20.jpg" target="_blank"><img src="https://cdn.jasongaylord.com/images/about/microsoft-building-20.jpg" width="200" alt="Microsoft Building 20 Magnet" style="border: 0;" /></a>

 Around that same time, I joined a new Microsoft sponsored program called the [ASPInsiders](https://jasong.us/3csnPdY).
 Being an ASPInsider allowed me to learn more about .NET and to test many of the features before the general public.
 Having this access was a two way street -- I would provide feedback to Microsoft about the features and in turn they'd provide me with early access.

-I started a local user group called .NET Valley.
+On April 11, 2003, I authored my very first blog post.
+I've ported it from my old .Text Weblog on ASP.NET over to here.
+[Read it now](https://jasong.us/first-post).
+I know.
+Not that inspiring.
+Ten days later on April 21, I [announced](https://jasong.us/2AtKiJD) that I was starting a local user group called .NET Valley.
 While .NET Valley no longer exists, it was one of the only technology user groups in Northeastern Pennsylvania.

 From there, I started writing articles for an online technical source called ASPAlliance.